simon-bourne/rust-bandit-lang/doc/Language.md

 ## Effects

+TODO: We should require the effect data when calling an effect.
+If there's no data, we can just construct empty data when needed.
+This allows us to disambiguate between multiple effects if needed.

 Effectful blocks are compiled to [delimited continuations].
 Each continuation is delimited by an action that takes some parameters and yields a value.

 - The continuation state could allocate an untagged union in which to store the action arguments and results.
 Actions could read and write them.